-The BC Provincial Nominee Program (BC PNP) has introduced an online registration process for individuals interested in the Entrepreneur Immigration stream.
+The BC PNP has an online registration process for individuals interested in the Entrepreneur Immigration stream.

-This section of the Guide details the registration and application process with the BC PNP.
+This section of the guide details the registration and application process with the BC PNP.

-The BC PNP process involves three main steps before you can apply for permanent residence:
+The BC PNP process involves four main steps before you can apply for permanent residence:

-1. Preparation Before you Register
+1. Preparation Before You Register

-- Business research
+- business research

 - B.C.
 Regions and Regional Districts

-- Purchasing an existing Business
+- purchasing an existing business (if applicable)

-- Online resources
+- online resources

+- correspondence with the BC PNP